kubeflow/kubeflow/docs/gke/iap.md

 	done
 	echo BACKEND_ID=${BACKEND_ID}
  	```

- 	TODO(jlewi): You can map the backend to the name of the load balancer and then get logs for that load balancer.
+ 	* You can map the backend to the name of the load balancer and then get logs for that load balancer.
 Need to explain how to do the mapping.

- * Make sure you are using https
  * Try in incognito mode; you should be redirected to a Google login; then requests aren't even making it to the backend.
- * Make sure service is running and labels port are all correct
+ * Make sure service is running and ports are all correct
-     * TODO(jlewi): Can we try connecting via kubectl?
-We should get rejected by esp proxy if we bypass IAP

-  * Check that JupyterHub is up and healty
+  * Check that JupyterHub is up and healthy

   ```
   kubectl port-forward tf-hub-0 8000:8000
   ```